Harvard-CS145/cs145-21-project4/README.md

 * `Window Size`: Maximum number of outstanding packets.
 * `Message`: The received message received.

+NOTE: Your code should pass the testing below before the optimizations

 <a name="part3"></a>
 ## Part 3: Optimizations